airtoxin/sandglass/README.md

 __Returns__

-(sandglassEmitter): emitter fire `aggregate` events on complete batch aggregation.
+(sandglassStream): emitter fire `aggregate` events on complete batch aggregation.
 `emitter.on( 'aggregate', callback );`
 callback get array of object.
 Object has `timestamp` and `data` field.